Guide on easiest way to create your own android game by using MIT app inventor

 - Horizontal Arrangement : it will help us to place all the buttons aligned horizontally.
 It is inside the «Layout».
 We do not touch their properties.

-- Button : will be the buttons described above.
-We need 4 and we will drag them neatly inside the previous element so that they are organized.
+- Button : will be the buttons describe above.
+We need 4 and we will drag them neatly inside the previous element so that they are organize.
 For each one we will have to change the “Text” property appropriately.
 Later we could assign them images, so that the little ones who still cannot read can use it.

 And this is how we design our app, easy right?
 Now we have the second part: programming it .
 To do this, we will go to the part of «Blocks» (in the upper right corner).